-- A. Unless otherwise shown or specified, comply with specified provisions of the Architectural Woodwork Standards (AWS) and approved "Quality Standards". - B. Quality Marking: Mark each unit of architectural woodwork with mill's or fabricator's identification and grade marks, located on surfaces which will not be exposed after installation. - C. Millwork fabricator shall comply with the following: - 1.
-Have a minimum of five (5) years documented experience and shall have completed projects of similar scope and size to the work of this project. - Have technologically advanced woodworking facilities employing the use of modern equipment and techniques for fabricating and finishing to meet the level of quality for the manufacture of all fabrication specified. - 3.
+- B. Quality Marking: Mark each unit of architectural woodwork with mill's or fabricator's identification and grade marks, located on surfaces which will not be exposed after installation. - C. Millwork fabricator shall comply with the following: - 1.
+Have a minimum of five (5) years documented experience and shall have completed projects of similar scope and size to the work of this project. - 2.
+Have technologically advanced woodworking facilities employing the use of modern equipment and techniques for fabricating and finishing to meet the level of quality for the manufacture of all fabrication specified. - 3.
 Employ skilled workmen experienced in the fabrication and finishing of premium quality millwork. - 4.
 Be responsible for fabrication, finishing and installation of all products and procedures specified in this Section. - D. Unless stricter requirements are indicated, comply with the AWS Standards as applicable for (but not limited to) the following types of architectural woodwork: - 1.
 Lumber - 2.
 Standing and running trim - 3.
 Cabinets and Countertops - 4.
 Shelving - 5.
-Miscellaneous work - Finishing - 7.
+Miscellaneous work - 6.
+Finishing - 7.
 Installation of woodwork